 THERE IS NO ENTRY FEE!

 All projects must be original work.
-Submitted materials will not be returned.
+Maximum of 3 submissions per director.

 SELECTION & NOTIFICATION

-All filmmakers who have been selected for the festival will be notified by late March, 2014.
-Those whose entries were not selected will not be notified.
+All filmmakers who have been selected for the festival will be notified via email through Film Freeway in April, 2016.
 All films are subject to final approval by the Ocean County Library before screening.

 In submitting projects to the Ocean County Library Film Festival, the filmmaker agrees that the film, if selected, may be screened at the festival and be used for publicity and promotional uses by the Ocean County Library.
 The person submitting the entry form is authorized to enter the project into the Ocean County Library Film Festival.